 Being able to be home in my comfort zone made it a lot easier to learn.
 It was helpful to take my laptop to my couch and still be able to engage in class.
 Being able to work out on my deck was also a bonus; it was great to be able to be outside.

-This CULive format worked a lot better for my schedule.
+The PGS online format worked a lot better for my schedule.
 It’s more flexible, which is highly beneficial.
-Being a working adult and engaging and completing my program through CULive was extraordinary.
+Being a working adult and engaging and completing my program online was extraordinary.

 Learn Your Way

 For Meghan, advancing her educational goals took place through a livestream video in her home office.
 What will it look like for you?
-Explore a format that fits your lifestyle as a busy adult, including CULive, on-campus through CUOn-site and 100% online through CUAnytime.
+Explore a format that fits your lifestyle as a busy adult on-campus or 100% online.